hoang010/MultiDisciplinaryProject/README.md

 * [RPi](RPi/README.md)

 ### main.py
-This file contains the main function required to start a server on the Raspberry Pi as well as for the PC used to initiate the connection.
+This file contains the main function required to start the program.
+It starts a server/client depending on the OS in which the main function is run on.
+A server on the Raspberry Pi will be initialised if the OS is Linux, and a client will be initialised if the OS is Windows or Mac.

 ## Deployment
 Execute the command `python3 main.py` to start.